Skip to main content

 • Kiribati should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• Kiribati should bring into force its Additional Protocol with the IAEA, and upgrade to a modified Small Quantities Protocol.
+• Kiribati should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP).

 • Kiribati should adhere to the Biological Weapons Convention (BWC).